50 Most Inspiring Adoption Stories with Beauty Revived: Part 26

 On February 12, 2014, I received a phone call from my social worker that changed my life.
 Daisy’s birth parents’ parental rights had been terminated.
 I cried both tears of happiness and tears of sadness.
 I knew this decision was what was best for Daisy, but I was sad that the situation had to end like this.
 I would never wish for anyone to lose their children.
 It also saddened me that Daisy and her sisters would never live together again.
 But that sadness helped drive me to continue scheduling their sibling visits and help foster an organic relationship between the three sisters.

 Before February ended, both Daisy’s birth father and mother appealed the decision.
 We now had to wait for the appeal process to begin.
-I was informed it could take up to a year for the appellate court to make their decision.
+I was informed it could take up to a year for the appellate court to make its decision.
 Now the emotional roller coaster started up again.
 During this time, Daisy was not thriving medically or developmentally.
 She had a gastronomy tube placed in June of 2014 to help her receive the proper nutrition she needed.
 I thought about the appeal process daily.
 My care and love for Daisy grew, even though I knew there was a chance that she could return to her birth parents if the appellate court overturned the ruling.
 On September 22, 2014, the appellate court affirmed the decision, and it was then I knew that Daisy would forever be a part of my family.

 After 924 days of being in foster care, Daisy was officially adopted on April 3, 2015.
 On this day, she and her sisters were all adopted to their forever families.
 Three sisters entered the system together and three sisters left the system together.
 As hard and emotional as our journey has been, I would do it all over again because it led me to my beautiful daughter.

 Many people are led to believe that you have to be married and own a home to adopt.
 Neither instance is true.
 Being a single foster parent was challenging, but it is possible.
 I never felt that Daisy’s social workers questioned whether I was the right parent for her.
 In fact, they all told me they believed Daisy was placed with me for a reason.
 I am a believer in fate and know in my heart that becoming Daisy’s mother was meant to be.
 I encourage all family types to consider fostering to adopt.
-The number of parents or the size of your house is does not matter.
+The number of parents or the size of your house does not matter.
 Sharing your love is what matters the most.